realA10001986/Flux-Capacitor/README.md

 ## Power supply

-Since the bright LEDs draw considerable power, it is recommended to use a short cable with large wire diameters (min AWG16) between the power supply and the FC, and to drive the FC at 12V-20V (as opposed to 5V).
+Since the bright LEDs draw considerable power, it is recommended to use a 4A power supply and a short cable with large wire diameters (min AWG16) between the power supply and the FC.
 A long/thin cable, due to its resistance, might cause under-voltage and therefore problems like LEDs behaving erratically or even crashes of the FC's CPU.

 ## Initial Configuration